 Infrared heating panels however far surpass this durability and can last for 100.000 hours.
 That means you can run it 24/7 for about 11 years!

-For more in-depth information about their durability, you can read my article; How long do infrared heaters last?
+For more in-depth information about their durability, you can read my article here: Infrared heaters life expectancy: which is the most durable?

 5. Infrared heating is not affected by drafts

 Because infrared heaters do not warm up the air, their way of heating is not affected by drafts.
 With regular warm air heating, opening a window or door leads to significant heat loss.
 When you open a window or door, warm air flows out and cold air comes in.
 This can lead to significant temperature drops and results in much less thermal comfort.